SpartanJ/ecode/README.md

 ```

 That's all we need to have a working linter in *ecode*.
 Linters executables must be installed manually
-by the user, linters will not come with the editor.
+by the user, linters will not come with the editor, and they also need to be visible to the executable.
+This means that it must be on `PATH` environment variable or the path to the binary must be absolute.

 #### Currently supported linters and languages supported